BrandonEsse/Esse-s-Everything-Theory-/README.md

 This work is sealed and legally authored by Brandon Esse.
 It may not be used without attribution.
 Any use in whole or part must credit: Brandon Esse, December 24, 2024

-Brandon Esse, the founder of Meal POPs and proponent of “Esse’s Everything Theory.” https://www.linkedin.com/in/brandon-esse
+Brandon Esse, the founder of Meal POPs and proponent of “Esse’s Everything Theory.” https://www.linkedin.com/in/brandon-esse theory of everything associated with Brandon Esse, the founder of Meal POPs and proponent of Esse’s Everything Theory